By Melissa A Vitale

 The four-plus people (Journalists + editors) involved in creating every article are also humans!
 They have sick days, they take weekends, they are even allowed to go on vacations!
 They're also not just editing the story you're included in.
 They likely have 5+ other stories they need to attend to, today!

 A dedicated publicist will keep up to date with both interest, secured and pending coverage as well as the politics of informing clients, thanking journalists and continuing to cultivate new story ideas to keep a campaign moving along.

-While press coverage does take the longest compared to other forms of marketing, but the results are often more impactful on potential investors, consumer loyalty and overall brand trajectory.
+While press coverage does take the longest compared to other forms of marketing, the results are more impactful to potential investors, consumer loyalty and brand awareness.

 For brands looking to have regular headlines, be sure to check out MAVPR's suite of services:

 A public relations agency specializing in brands and startups in artificial intelligence, sexual wellness and legal cannabis.